hblankenship/wrongsecrets-ctf-party/azure/README.md

 ### WrongSecrets-ctf-party

-1. Set either a new resource group or use an existing resource group in `main.tf` (it defaults to the existing `OWASP-Projects` resource group).
-Note that you'll need to find/replace references to "azurerm_resource_group.default" to "arurerm_resource_group.default" if you want to create a new one.
+1. Set either a new resource group or use an existing resource group in [`main.tf`](main.tf) (it defaults to the existing `OWASP-Projects` resource group).
+Note that you'll need to find/replace references to `azurerm_resource_group.default` to `data.arurerm_resource_group.default` if you want to create a new one.
 2. check whether you have the right project by doing `az account show` (after `az login`).
 Want to set the project as your default?
 Use `az account set --subscription <.id here>`.
 3. If not yet enabled, register the required services for the subscription, run:
 ```shell